 Operational transformation requires a holistic view on the interdependencies between areas of capability.
 When everything is entangled and complex, the sense that “everything is a priority” grows.
 The risk is that the organization then falls into a form of paralysis in which nothing meaningful happens, or what does happen isn’t occurring fast enough.
 But this is an opportunity for bold leaders to set out an inspiring transformation vision and a clear road map to get there.
 Ultimately, any successful transformation starts at the top.

 This article is the second in a series examining operational transformation in consumer products companies, resulting from a survey undertaken in conjunction with MIT SMR Connections.
 The first article, “Is Your Operating Model Trailblazing — or Trail-Gazing,” sets the stage for the series.
-A full report on the findings of the survey will be released in December 2021.
+The research report, ”Becoming Future Fit: Challenges and Opportunities for Today’s Consumer Products Companies,” explores the survey findings in more depth.